XinKai-Tang/ConvUNET/README.md

-# ConvUNET (IEEE BIBM 2023)
+# ConvUNET: a Novel Depthwise Separable ConvNet for Lung Nodule Segmentation
-The source code will be released in September 2023.
+The source code will be released in October 2023.